Mac-lp3/ricketjs/README.md

 .add('path\\to\\next\\executable.bat').run();
 ~~~~

-Ricketjs also supports middleware functions.
-Just make sure they follow the `function(output, next)` signature.
+Ricketjs supports middleware functions with the `function(outputFromLast, next)` signature, where `next` is the next script or middle ware function in the chain.

 ~~~~
-const validateFirst = function(outputFromLast, next) {
+// outputFromLast will be null if this is the first on the chain const validateFirst = function(outputFromLast, next) {

     if (outputFromLast && outputFromLast.length > 0) {
         outputFromLast.push('worked!');
     }

-    // outputFromLast will be used as arguments for the next task. next(outputFromLast);
+    // Edit / remove arguments before passing them on next(outputFromLast);
 };

 ricket.add({
     path: 'path\\to\\executable.exe',
-    args: ['okok']
+    args: ['gogogo']
 })
 .add(validateFirst)
 .add('path\\to\\next\\executable.bat').run();
 ~~~~

+## Configuration